Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

 Henceforth, we work under the conditional probability measure $\mathbf P^{(T)}_z$.

-We turn to the improved modulus of continuity of $Z$ at its starting time $0$ under $\mathbf P^{(T)}_z$ in order to bound the right-hand side of (\ref{ineq:Zest}).
+We turn to the improved modulus of continuity of $Z$ at its starting time $0$ under $\mathbf P^{(T)}_z$ in order to bound the right-hand side of (\ref{ineqZest}).
 We first claim that, by enlarging the underlying probability space if necessary,

-where the random variable $C^Z_\alpha$ under $\mathbf P^{(T)}_z$ has distribution depending only on $\alpha$ and finite $\mathbf P^{(T)}_z$-moment of any finite order.
-We show how to obtain (\ref{ineq:modZ}) by using the canonical decomposition of the continuous $(\ms H_t,\mathbf P^{(T)}_z)$-semimartingale $(Z_t)_{0\leq t\leq T}$ in (\ref{eq:QTFV}).
-First, since its martingale part $M$ has quadratic variation $\int_0^\cdot Z_sds$, the Dambis-Dubins-Schwarz theorem (cf. Theorem V.1.6 of \cite{RY:CMB}) implies that, by enlarging of the underlying probability space if necessary,
+where the random variable $C^Z_\alpha$ under $\mathbf P^{(T)}_z$ has distribution depending only on~$\alpha$ and finite $\mathbf P^{(T)}_z$-moment of any finite order.
+We show how to obtain (\ref{ineqmodZ}) by using the canonical decomposition of the continuous $(\ms H_t,\mathbf P^{(T)}_z)$-semimartingale $(Z_t)_{0\leq t\leq T}$ in (\ref{eqQTFV}).
+First, since its martingale part $M$ has quadratic variation $\int _0^\cdot Z_s\,ds$, the Dambis--Dubins--Schwarz theorem (cf. Theorem V.1.6 of \cite{RYCMB}) implies that, by enlarging of the underlying probability space if necessary,

-for some standard Brownian motion $\wt{B}$ under $\mathbf P^{(T)}_z$.
-Here, the random clock $\int_0^{t}Z_sds$, $t\in [0,T\wedge T^Z_1]$, for $\wt{B}$ is bounded by $1$ by the assumption that $z,T\leq 1$.
+for some standard Brownian motion $\widetilde{B}$ under $\mathbf P^{(T)}_z$.
+Here, the random clock $\int_0^{t}Z_s\,ds$, $t\in[0,T\wedge T^Z_1]$, for $\widetilde{B}$ is bounded by $1$ by the assumption that $z,T\leq1$.
 On the other hand, recall that the chosen parameter $\alpha$ lies in $(0,\frac{1}{2})$ and the uniform H\"older-$\alpha$ modulus of continuity of standard Brownian motion on compacts has moments of any finite order.
-(See, e.g., the discussion preceding Theorem I.2.2 of \cite{RY:CMB} and its proof.)
+(See, e.g., the discussion preceding Theorem I.2.2 of~\cite{RYCMB} and its proof.)
 Hence,

-where the random variable $C^Z_\alpha$ is as in (\ref{ineq:modZ}).
-Second, Lemma~\ref{lem:Fd1} also states that the finite variation process of $Z$ under $\mathbf P^{(T)}_z$ given by (\ref{eq:QTFV}) is a time integral with integrand uniformly bounded by $1$.
-This and the last two displays are now enough to obtain our claim (\ref{ineq:modZ}).
+where the random variable $C^Z_\alpha$ is as in (\ref{ineqmodZ}).
+Second, Lemma~\ref{lemFd1} also states that the finite variation process of $Z$ under $\mathbf P^{(T)}_z$ given by (\ref{eqQTFV}) is a time integral with integrand uniformly bounded by $1$.
+This and the last two displays are enough to obtain our claim (\ref{ineqmodZ}).

-With the integral inequality (\ref{ineq:modZ}) and the distributional properties of $C^Z_\alpha$, we obtain the following improved modulus of continuity of $Z$ (cf. Lemma~\ref{lem:imc}):
+With the integral inequality (\ref{ineqmodZ}) and the distributional properties of $C^Z_\alpha$, we obtain the following improved modulus of continuity of $Z$ (cf. Corollary~\ref{corimc}):